Back to All Events

 The panelists include Tom Edwards (Abbott & Holder), Will Elliott (Colnaghi Elliott) and Cheska Hill-Wood (David Messum Fine Art).

-Media partner Country Life magazine is supporting this entertaining evening and proceeds from ticket sales for this talk will be going towards The Society of Antiquaries of London's 'buy a square foot of Burlington House fundraising campaign'.
+Media partner Country Life magazine is supporting this entertaining evening and proceeds from ticket sales for this talk go directly to the Society’s 'Buy a Square Foot of Burlington House’ appeal.

 Tickets £25 including a drink.